 Special Collections is an integral part of the teaching mission of Louisiana State University.
 Our materials and facilities are used every year as part of class visits by more than 2,500 students from a variety of disciplines.
 Such visits are opportunities for students to:

 Class visits can be tailored to your needs.
-Some instructors simply use library materials as the basis of lectures; others create interactive exercises such as document analysis worksheets.
+Some instructors use library materials as the basis of lectures, while others create interactive exercises such as document analysis worksheets.
 Student presentations and performances are among the many other options available.
-Library staff have expertise in several areas, including primary source literacy, the history of books and printing, literary history, the history of photography, and rare books as material culture.
-Whatever your field of study, we are happy to work with you to identify materials that fit into your curriculum and design meaningful experiences for your students.
+Selected activities and assignments are showcased on the left.
+Additional examples are available on request.

-For logistical information on setting up a class visit and photos of available spaces, please visit the "Planning a Class" page on the Special Collections website.
+For further logistical information, please visit the Planning a Class page on the Special Collections website.